 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
-In most cases, the Discloser should not find it necessary to alert anyone externally about their concerns.
+In most cases, the Discloser should not find it necessary to alert anyone externally about his or her concerns.